-Roadtrip From St. Augustine to Amelia Island on Scenic A1A
+A Roadtrip from St. Augustine to Amelia Island along Scenic A1A

 One of the hundreds of reasons I love living in Florida is that I can hit the road any time of the year.
 When I have a desire to ride a remote two-lane that blazes through a tunnel of trees, I go.
 If I want to scale the rolling hills in Ocala horse country, they’re waiting.
 Then there’s A1A, the road that favors Florida’s Atlantic Coast.
 This would be a short 65-mile journey between St. Augustine and Amelia Island and so, for convenience, I started at Point A.